 The region is an old cultural landscape and was used for forestry, mining (i.e. lignite), as well as glass and textile production.
 A historic regional feature is the so-called ‘Umgebindehaus’ (semi-timbered house).
 The ecosystem was badly affected by emissions, produced by lignite-fired power plants.
 Thus, the region was also called Black Triangle.
 The higher parts of the range, once densely wooded, became largely treeless, in part also because of excessive deforestation.
 Today nature is recovering and is turning into a Green Triangle.
 The region is of high interest for tourism, especially for hiking, skiing and climbing.
 Tourism and traffic are at the same time mayor threats for nature.

 The often spruce-dominated forests bogs and mountain pastures are important habitats for several important species of flora and fauna (e.g. orchids, globeflower, arnica, cottongrass, sundew, alpine shrew, blackcock, black stork and eagle owl).
-On the German and Czech side there are landscape protected areas Oberlausitzer Bergland, Mandautal and Zittauer Gebirge and the Naturpark Zittauer Gebirge.
+Protected areas on the German side of the border are the landscape protected areas Oberlausitzer Bergland, Mandautal and Zittauer Gebirge and the Naturpark Zittauer Gebirge.
 The border area on the Czech side is dedicated as landscape protected area CHKO Lužické hory.

 If you are interested in the pdf version of all maps of green infrastructure which are linked above feel free to contact Marco Neubert from the Leibniz Institute of Ecological Urban and Regional Development in Dresden/Germany.